vladikoff/grunt-browserify/README.md

 #### alias
 Type: `[String:String]` or comma-separated `String`

 Browserify can alias files to a certain name.
-For example, `require(‘./foo’)` can be aliased to be used as `require('foo')`.
+For example, `require('./foo')` can be aliased to be used as `require('foo')`.
 Aliases should be specified as `fileName:alias`.

 #### external
 Type: `[String]`

-Specifies files to be loaded from a previously loaded, “common” bundle.
+Specifies files to be loaded from a previously loaded, "common" bundle.

 #### options:debug
 Type: `Boolean`